 Is the application for the proposed Clear River Energy Center power plant dead?

-No. Rhode Island is still at risk of having the power plant approved and destroying hundreds of acres of pristine forest right next to George Washington Management Area for a massive fracked-gas and diesel oil fueled power plant that is NOT needed to keep the lights on in Rhode Island and will NOT significantly lower anyone’s electrical bills.
-There have been several positive developments over the last several weeks, but the application is still in motion and being reviewed in front of the Rhode Island Energy Facility Siting Board.
+This means that Rhode Island is no longer still at risk of having the power plant approved and destroying hundreds of acres of pristine forest right next to George Washington Management Area for a massive fracked-gas and diesel oil fueled power plant that is NOT needed to keep the lights on in Rhode Island and would NOT significantly lower anyone’s electrical bills.

 Where are we in the overall process?